ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 ## Announce it where your users are

-Now that your package repo has clear messages and a place to express interes and a clear way of communicate with you, is a good idea to spread the word beyond your repo.
+Now that your package repo has clear messages and a place to express interest and a clear way of communicate with you, is a good idea to spread the word beyond your repo.

 Consider posting a brief announcement in places where your users or contributors are likely to see it:

 - Social media (e.g., Mastodon, Bluesky, LinkedIn) using specific hashtags like #RStats.
 - Community forums, mailing lists, Slack/Discord channels relevant to your language/ecosystem.

-For example, rOpenSci [list "New maintainers" issues in our website](https://ropensci.org/help-wanted/), we shared on our social media and in [our newsletter](https://ropensci.org/blog/2025/12/18/news-december-2025/#calls-for-contributions).
+For example, rOpenSci [list "New maintainers" issues in our website](https://ropensci.org/help-wanted/), we share them on our social media and in our [newsletter](https://ropensci.org/blog/2025/12/18/news-december-2025/#calls-for-contributions).

 ## Make the Package Contributor-Friendly